VEuPathDB/offprint/ReadMe.md

 - OPR_WD (default: $HOME/.opr) - offprint working directory for temporary files and logs
 - OPR_CONF (default: $HOME/offprint.conf) - configuration for an offprint instance

-**offprint**
+Confirm the source website is online, has a functional `/dashboard` API and has the desired version of source code and database.
+Then run **offprint &lt;hostname&gt;**

+Where hostname is the source website you want to install on a virtual machine.
+For example,

+      offprint w1.amoebadb.org

+_Tip: For websites that multiple backends, it is best to explictly state the host that is closest to the VM; that is, use `w1.amoebadb.org` rather than `amoebadb.org` so you do not try to copy a database across a WAN._

+See the  __Individual Commands__  section below for running substeps of the pipeline.

+#### Configuration

+The default configuration file is `offprint.conf` in `vmbuilder`'s home directory (use `offprint/conf/offprint.conf.sample` as a starting template.
+The conf file is internally documented.
+The default file location can be changed by setting the `OPR_CONF` environment variable to a file path.

+Other quasi-configuration files can be found in `offprint/conf/`.
+These should not need to be changed very often, typically only when the database schema changes.

+- oprdatafiles.ws.rsync.exclude

+  A list of files to exclude from `apiSiteFilesMirror` during `rsync` to the VM.
+The file format follows `rsync --exclude-from` rules.

+- oprdb.appdb.schema

+  The list of schema to export from the source AppDB database.

+- oprdb.userdb.schema

+  The list of schema to export from the source UserDB database. `%%user_schema%%` is a macro that will be dynamically replaced with the correct value for the given website, e.g. `userlogins5`.
+The value is obtained by a /dashboard API query to the source website.

+- oprdb.fullscrub.remap

+  Oracle expdp remap\_data instructions. `%%user_schema%%` is a macro as described above for `oprdb.userdb.schema`.
+These lines will be copied into the parameter file used by `impdp`.
+The remapping functions are defined in `offprint/lib/sql/oprdb.userdb.functions.sql`.

+#### Logging

+STDOUT and STDERR are directed to the console and to log files in `~/.opr/`.
+They are named after the individual commands and timestamped.

 #### Individual Commands

 Typically you want to run `offprint` to do a complete setup but you can run individual steps if you need to patch specific components or are debugging the pipeline.
-Be aware that running individual steps can have unintended consequences, for example re-importing a database may result in one that is out of sync with the WDK application code.
+Be aware that running individual steps can have unintended consequences.
+For example, re-importing a database may result in one that is out of sync with the WDK application code.

-**offprint**

 **oprdb**